LuizTFreitas/LuizTFreitas/README.md

   *  :brazil: I'm from Brazil.
   *  :world_map: Exploring new technologies and developing software solutions to our worlds tech problems.
-  *  👨‍🎓 Studying technologist in technology in internet systems at Instituto Federal do Estado de São Paulo.
+  *  👨‍🎓 Studying Technology in internet systems at Instituto Federal do Estado de São Paulo.